TN Visas for NAFTA Professionals

 Urban planner Veterinarian Vocational counselor Zoologist

-These professions are subject to change, so if you’re not sure whether you qualify as a NAFTA professional, you may want to speak to a Dallas or Houston immigration attorney who can give you the most current information.
+These professions are subject to change, so if you’re not sure whether you qualify as a NAFTA professional, you may want to speak to a Dallas immigration lawyer or Houston immigration attorney who can give you the most current information.

 The Period of Stay for a TN Visa